guidoman/rustlings/README.md

 # rustlings 🦀❤️

-These are my solutions to the original rustlings exercises.
+These are my solutions to the original rustlings exercises (release 3.0.0).

-Note that this is a work in progress.